Transphobia in the United States: Second Trump administration

 In late February, the Department of Homeland Security (DHS) changed their policy and will now allow specific and targeted surveillance of LGBTQ+ individuals.
 Agencies, like DOGE, can use government data it collects to create databases which identify transgender Americans.
-Elon Musk, the head of DOGE, has a history of transphobia.
-In March 2025, he went on a public transphobic rant against his own daughter, Vivian Wilson.
+Elon Musk, the head of DOGE, has been criticized for anti-transgender statements.
+In March 2025, Musk posted a series of comments about his estranged daughter, Vivian Wilson, that were described as transphobic.

 The first arrest of a transgender person violating a bathroom law happened on March 19 in Tallahassee, Florida.
 Marcy Rheintgen was arrested in the Florida State Capitol when she attempted to use the women's restroom.
 In March 2025, the Mississippi Library Commission ordered its libraries to delete databases that include information and history relating to "Gender identity."

 On June 18, 2025, the Supreme Court ruled on United States v.
 Skrmetti and upheld a Tennessee ban on gender affirming care for minors.
 In June 2025, the Supreme Court ordered lower courts to revisit their decisions favoring transgender rights in cases from North Carolina, West Virginia and Oklahoma in light of their decision on United States v.
 Skrmetti.

 In September 2025, the Trump administration called on the FBI to target transgender people.
 Vice president JD Vance claimed that transgender people present a "domestic terrorist threat", despite a lack of evidence to support the claim.
 The FBI has been directed by the Trump administration to label transgender people as "nihilistic violent extremists".
 The federal government also removed mentions of transgender people from official bulletins that monitored threats to the LGBTQ community ahead of Pride Month.
+In December 2025, the Trump administration published "regulatory actions designed to effectively ban gender-affirming care for minors."

+On February 26, 2026, a Kansas law, House Substitute for Senate Bill 244, which affects transgender people, went into effect.
+The law invalidates current driver's licenses for Kansas residents who have a changed gender marker.
+The law, which has no grace period, affects more than 1,000 people.
+The law also requires people using public restrooms in government buildings to match their assigned sex at birth.

+On March 10, 2026 the United States Court of Appeals for the Fourth Circuit ruled that West Virginia can ban gender affirming procedures for adults from being covered by Medicaid.